kadavilrahul/file-versioning-inotify/README.md

 - Simple process management with PID tracking
 - Easy to use start/stop/status commands
 - Non-intrusive background operation
-- Useful in cworking with AI-based code editors
+- Useful in working with AI-based code editors
 - Makes sure that your code is always backed up after code editor makes changes

 ## Prerequisites